rstephane/jekyll_website/index.md

 ---
 layout: page
-title: RECOVID
+title: RECOVID DIY Respirator
-subtitle: DIY Respirator
+subtitle: A local project to save life
 bigimg: /img/installation-prototype-V0.jpeg
 tags: [frontpage]
 ---

 # Goal

-Develop an open source VAC with all contributions being under MIT/CC license allowing other to copy, replicate, derive similar VACs.
+**The aim of the RECOVID project** is to develop an open source VAC with all contributions being under MIT/CC license allowing other to copy, replicate, derive similar VACs.
 We try selecting components that are either readily available in hospitals or in FabLabs, to make it as easy as possible to replicate the design.
 The design is driven by requirements provided by emergency professionals, and aim to make the usage of the device easy and familiar for them.

 We hope that if our design is successful, it will be replicated by others.